Outages, we can handle. But working from home on a sunny day? Working from home doesn’t feel right. Welcome to the world of social distancing.

-Myth 1: We can work anywhere.
+Myth 1: We Can Work Anywhere

-When I started working from home in 2012, I had dreams of writing from coffee shops, my couch or the kitchen table.
+When I started working from home in 2012, I had dreams of writing from coffee shops, my couch, or the kitchen table.
 I quickly learned I needed a real, defined (and tidy) working space to keep my mind in the right place for teleworking.

 Try not to work where you relax.
 Instead, create a space you will identify with work.
 Take the time to make sure you have the tools you’ll need, including a ring light webcam (I use a Kiyo Razer) for meetings.

 “Be patient with getting the right setup,” advises Graphic Designer Duy Mai.
-“The first day or two setting up a home office was the most stressful time for me working for Pioneer.
+“The first day or 2 setting up a home office was the most stressful time for me working for Pioneer.
 After working with IT, we got it smoothed out.
 Having a second monitor helps big time, too.”

 Once you have a space, set a work schedule.
 Do you have to wake up early each day?
 No. But be careful not to slip into weekend mode.
 To get fully in character, get dressed, walk outside your house then come back in and go straight to your office space to start the day.
 Might seem unnecessary, but it helps you shift into work mode, especially in your early telework days.

-Myth 2: We wear PJs.
+Myth 2: We Wear PJs.
 A lot.

 I kid you not: a utility member asked one of my peers if he was wearing pajamas yesterday.
 We laugh, but we’ve all thought about it.
 Why dress up if you’re not leaving the house?

-DO NOT GIVE INTO TEMPTATION.
+Do not give in to temptation.
 The way you dress impacts your work performance.
 Trust me, I’ve tried both approaches.
 Pajamas are comfy, but I’m not as productive when I don’t dress the part.
 A psychology study found the way you dress impacts the way you think.

 Do I wear heels and a jacket at home?
 No. But neither do I stay in my pajamas all day.
 Wear something comfortable but professional.
 Your clothes set the tone for your day.

-Myth 3: We’re less productive.
+Myth 3: We’re Less Productive